TKOSolutionsAssessment

 AI Without Operational Control

-AI can summarize or draft, but it does not become trusted execution unless human approval, workflow fit, and decision rights are designed in.
+AI can summarize or draft, but it does not become trusted healthcare execution unless human approval, workflow fit, and decision rights are designed in.

-Featured Proof
+Built Proof

 Problem